Greek bond buyback likely to feature varied prices: source

-ATHENS (Reuters) - Greece has yet to decide how much to offer bondholders under a debt buyback plan that is central to its international bailout deal, but the price is likely to vary depending on the bond, a Greek finance official said on Thursday.
+ATHENS (Reuters) - Greece has yet to decide what price to offer bondholders under a debt buyback plan that is central to a bailout deal with international lenders, but the price is likely to vary depending on the bond, a Greek finance official said on Thursday.

-Questions have arisen over whether Athens will attract enough interest from bondholders, who must decide whether to participate in a process that is needed to ensure Greek debt is deemed viable in the coming decade.
+Questions have arisen over whether Athens will attract enough interest from bondholders, who have the choice of whether or not to participate in a deal that is needed to ensure Greek debt is deemed sustainable in the coming decade.

-A deal, clinched early this week after lengthy wrangling, removes the biggest risk of a sovereign default in the euro zone for now, ensuring the near-bankrupt country stays afloat.
+The deal, clinched at the third attempt after weeks of wrangling, removes the biggest risk of a sovereign default in the euro zone for now, ensuring the near-bankrupt country stays afloat.
 The terms of the buyback will determine its success.

-“It makes sense for it to happen in that way,” the senior official told Reuters when asked if Greece would buy back the 20 eligible bonds at different prices rather than a uniform price.
+“It makes sense for it to happen in that way,” the senior official told Reuters when asked if the 20 eligible Greek bonds would be offered at different prices rather than at a uniform price.

-On the secondary market, Greek bonds eligible under the buyback ranged from 25.15 to 34.41 cents in the euro at the close of trading on November 23, according to Reuters data.
+Prices of Greek bonds eligible under the buyback ranged from 25.15 euro cents to 34.41 cents at the close of trading on November 23, according to Reuters data.

-Greece’s lenders agreed this week that the bonds would not be purchased for more than the closing price on that date.
+Greece’s lenders agreed this week the bonds would not be offered at a price higher than the closing price on that date.
 The bonds have a nominal value of 63 billion euros.

-A senior Greek banker said some of the country’s banks held Greek bonds at 22-23 euro cents on their books, meaning they were likely to book a profit on the deal.
-However, the banks together were likely to forego about 3-4 billion euros in interest payments over the next 10 years if they participated.

-Another banker gave different figures, saying the banks on average held the bonds at 25 euro cents on their books and could miss out on as much as 5 billion euros in interest if they took part.

-Athens is expected to use 10 billion euros from its rescue package to buy back around 30 billion euros’ worth of debt, cutting its outstanding obligations by around 20 billion.
+Athens is expected to use 10 billion euros from its rescue package to buy back around 30 billion euros worth of debt, cutting its outstanding obligations by around 20 billion euros.

 The official played down any suggestion that Athens could use unexpectedly high demand in the buyback to spend even more than the 10 billion euros of bailout money to cut debt further, saying: “This is a luxury we do not have.”